wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/information-protection.md

 ![Sensitive information](../media/3-sensitive-info.png)
-*some methods to protect your sensitive data*
+*Methods to protect your sensitive data*

 - Microsoft 365 has data encryption built into the service – for both data at rest and data in transit.